badarirao/SSHGimager/README.md

 ## About the software

 The software allows for individual controlling of the x,y,and z stages needed during initial positioning.
+The software controlls the instrument in a separate thread, enabling the user to use the software during the scan without disturbing it.

 There are two modes of scanning for transmission mode:

 - Fast scanning using galvanomirrors, but limited to smaller area.
 - Slow scanning using stepper motors (larger area can be scanned).